skeezicsb/PERQemu/PERQemu/Readme.txt

   Keyboard:
     - Now uses the SDL2 interface so no more horrible hacks required for MacOS;
-    - Support for the VT100-style PERQ-2 keyboard is now included but can't be tested until EIO support is complete.
+    - Support for the VT100-style PERQ-2 keyboard is now included and is working (but is not fully tested and has some limitations);
     - Currently caps lock is problematic and can get out of sync with the host.
       This is a minor inconvenience but it's on the bug list.
 [TODO: check if this is still the case under SDL2.]